Baloyid/MMED-GROUP-6/README.md

 4. The img folder contains images that were generated while running the analysis, as well as model diagrams.

+5. The globalenv folders contain a snapshot rdata for a clean run of the ODE and chainbinomial runs.

 ---

 To be able to reproduce the analysis results and figures, one needs to either run the sirs-ode.R file to get ODE results or sirs-chainbinomial.R to get the chain-binomial results.